ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/demo_testing.md

     mbed import https://github.com/ARMmbed/mbed-os-example-blinky.git
     cd mbed-os-example-blinky
     ```
-1. If your target has not been merged into `mbed-os`, replace `mbed-os` with your fork (change the url to match your repository).
+1. If your target has not been merged into `mbed-os`, replace `mbed-os` with your fork.
+(Change the URL to match your repository.)

     ```
     mbed remove mbed-os